marvel308/mkolman.github.io/_posts/2020-07-06-relativistic_doppler.md

 $v$ is the speed of the source.
 Positive values for $v$ mean approaching and negative values mean the source is going away from the observer.

-If you want to see a derivation of the above formula you can [show more math]().

 # The answer

 You did it!
 You scrolled all the way to the bottom of this page.